-The problem with so many people is that they do not know what they really want.
-In other words they are not at all clear about what they want in life.
-Setting your goals, needs you to make a decision about that which you want, and determine when you want to have achieved that thing.
-In other words you must put a deadline to what you currently want.
+So many people do not know what they really want.
+In other words, they are not at all clear about what they want in life.
+When setting your goals, you need to make a decision about what you want, and determine when you want to have achieved that goal.
+In other words, you must create a deadline for what you currently want.
 Get clear about what you want.

 2)Have a good plan of attack.

 Ask yourself: What do I know about this?

 What information do I have?

 What information do I need?

 What other resources should I use?